QuentinRa/blog.quentinra.dev/proj/guidelines/index.md

 ## Guidelines

 I started this course because of this website
 <https://suckless.org/> , "software that sucks less".
-Well
-dunno for the software but the website sucks.
+Well, dunno about the software but the website sucks.
-Still here some of their ideas, mixed with others
+Still, here are some of their ideas, mixed with others (see references)
-(see references)

 * LICENSE + README.md inside each project
 * declare all variables at the start of a bloc
-* add the ``*`` (pointer star) after the type not the name
+* add the ``*`` (pointer star) after the type, not the name
 * line length: less than ``79`` characters
 * declare your variable then give them a value
 * use constants (const) or #define